DZOZ-DTV: Channel history

 On March 1, 2011—one day after ZOE's sister station Channel 11 relaunched as GMA News TV, seen on Channel 27 until 2021; which is now known as (GTV)—Channel 33 rebranded as Light TV 33, debuting original programming such as the flagship newscast News Light.
 The channel shifted toward religious content, and on March 31, 2014, it was renamed Light Network under the slogan "Experience Light" while retaining its tagline "Kaibigan Mo" (Your Friend).

-Light Network reverted to Light TV on February 12, 2018, adopting the slogan "God’s Channel of Blessings".
+Light Network reverted to Light TV on February 12, 2018, adopting the slogan "God’s Channel of Blessings", which was later dropped on December 15, 2025.
 It introduced live broadcasts of JIL Worship Services on Sunday mornings (later simulcast on A2Z Channel 11 starting November 1, 2020) and Jesus the Healer Friday Night Healing Services.

 On March 4, 2019, Light TV launched Light TV Radio, a radio-on-television format featuring Daylight Devotions, News Light sa Umaga, and Bangon na Pilipinas, followed by Edge TV.
 These programs were streamed on Light TV’s Facebook page and simulcast on radio stations DZJV 1458 kHz (Laguna) and DWZB 91.1 FM (Palawan).
 Edge TV also streamed independently via its own Facebook page.
 After the launch of UCAPehan on October 5, 2019, the station adjusted its Saturday broadcast hours to 9:00 a.m. before further reducing them to 12:00 p.m. to 11:00 p.m. on January 4, 2020, following UCAPehan's final episode on December 28, 2019.

+On July 6, 2020, Light TV temporarily shortened its broadcasting hours from 8:00 a.m. to 8:00 p.m. from Mondays to Saturdays and from 7:00 a.m. to 8:00 p.m. on Sundays due to the COVID-19 pandemic.
+However, its original broadcasting hours were reverted to the pre-pandemic broadcasting hours on May 5, 2025 with the premiere of the simulcast of Balitang A2Z from its sister channel, A2Z.
+Its broadcasting hours were extended once again on October 1, 2025, from 6:00 a.m. to 12:00 m.n. of the following day.